 - If you feel any pain or any injury whatsoever, including disorientation or minor discomfort, be sure that you are taken to the hospital immediately for treatment.
 This will not only be in your best interest, but is a big help in documenting any injuries as quickly after the accident occurred as possible.

 - As soon as you are able, speak to an attorney about your accident.
 Once you have engaged counsel, let them take care of communication with your insurance company.
 You can notify the insurance company yourself–but be mindful of what you say to them!
 It is not in their best interest to pay your claim.

 - If you have not suffered any apparent injury, be sure to see a physician within 14 days of the accident for a routine examination.
 Many injuries are not immediately apparent nor are all symptoms of an injury obvious at the time of the accident.

-If you or someone you know has been involved in a trucking accident or with a commercial vehicle in the Pinellas County area, be sure to contact Grieco and Moore for a no-obligation consultation regarding your accident, injuries and other aspects of your case at 727-391-9900
+If you or someone you know has been involved in a trucking accident or with a commercial vehicle in the Pinellas County area, be sure to contact Grieco, Moore and Centonzio for a no-obligation consultation regarding your accident, injuries and other aspects of your case at 727-391-9900